jimdoescode/codemana/README.md

 Code Mana
 =========

-A Gist enhancement tool.
-It allows for inline commenting and alternate syntax highlighting.
+A Gist enhancement web app.
+It allows for inline commenting and alternate syntax highlighting styles.

 About
 -----